Jollerprutt/proxmox-node/README.md

 *  Download pfsense ISO to Proxmox templates
 *  Create a pfSense Proxmox VM
-*  Configure all 6x Proxmox NICS to LAGS/Bonds and network interface configurations After executing this script you must continue manually to Step 6.0.
+*  Configure all 6x Proxmox NICS to LAGS/Bonds and network interface configurations

+After executing this Script (A) you must continue manually to Step 6.0 to finish building typhoon-01.

 Script (B) `typhoon-01-6x_NIC-setup-01.sh` which is for typhoon-02/03 (node-02/03/04 etc), which MUST BE single NIC hardware only.
 The script will perform the following tasks:
 *  Create a New User **storm**